Millisecond Cadence Radio Frequency Interference Filters: Abstract

 \section{Abstract}

 Radio Frequency Interference (RFI) greatly reduces sensitivity of radio observations to astrophysical signals and creates false positive candidates in searches for radio transients.
 Real signals are missed while considerable computational and human resources are needed to remove RFI candidates.
-In the context of transient astrophysics, this makes effective RFI removal vital to effective searches for fast radio bursts and pulsars.
-Radio telescopes typically sample at rates that are high enough for there to be tens to hundreds of samples along the transient's pulse.
-Mitigation techniques should excise RFI on this timescale to account for a changing radio frequency environment.
-We evaluate the effectiveness of three filters, as well as a composite of the three, that excises RFI at the cadence that the data are recorded.
+Effective RFI removal is vital to carry out successful searches for fast radio bursts and pulsars.
+Mitigation techniques that excise RFI on short timescales account for a changing radio frequency and pulse environments.
+We evaluate the effectiveness of three filters, as well as a novel composite of the three, that excises RFI at the cadence that the data is recorded.
 Each of these filters operates in a different domain and thus excises as a different RFI morphology.
-We analyze the performance of these four filters in three different situations: (I) synthetic pulses in Gaussian noise; (II) synthetic pulses injected into real data; (III) four pulsar observations.
+The composite filter removes RFI not accessible to other filtering methods.
+We analyze the performance of these four filters in three different situations: (i) synthetic pulses in Gaussian noise; (ii) synthetic pulses injected into observed spectra; (iii) test observations of four pulsars.
 From these tests, we gain insight into how the filters affect both the pulse and the noise level.
-This allows use to outline which and how the filters should be used based on the RFI present and the characteristics of the source signal.
-We show by flagging a small percentage of the spectrum we can substantially improve the quality of transit observations.
+This allows us to outline which and how the filters should be used based on the RFI present and the characteristics of the source signal.
+These filters both increase sensitivity and reduce the number of false positives.
+By flagging less than 5\% of the spectrum, we demonstrate a 53\% increase in detected pulses and 34\% decrease in the number of RFI candidates relative to the Heimdall-Fetch-Your search pipeline.